jock-dalby/my-calendar-app/README.md

 - [x] Ability to delete reminders.

 #### To do :
 - [ ] Ability to edit reminders: including changing text, day, time & colour.
-TODO!
 - [ ] Update state to ensure calendar supports more than one month?